Feedback-Controlled Beam Pattern Measurement Method Using a Power-Variable Calibration Source for Cosmic Microwave Background Telescopes: Introduction

 CMB telescopes commonly measure their beam patterns by scanning bright, point-like static sources in the sky (e.g., planets \cite{WMAP2003a, PB2014, Planck2016}).
 Repeating and averaging multiple measurements over the observation period improves the signal-to-noise ratio and extends the dynamic range.
 However, achieving a high dynamic range such as \qty{60}{\decibel} using this method is impractical, as a \qty{10}{\decibel} increase in dynamic range requires statistically \num{100} times more data.
 Additionally, long-term instabilities in the source or instruments can introduce significant systematic errors.
 A more practical approach is to combine multiple measurements using sources of varying intensities.
-Examples include celestial bodies such as planets and the Moon \cite{WMAP2003b, Planck2016, CLASS2024}.
-The BICEP/\textit{Keck} collaboration employed an artificial microwave source with several selectable intensity levels using built-in attenuators, achieving a dynamic range of \qty{\sim 70}{\decibel} in their on-site side lobe calibration \cite{BK2015, BK2022}. \footnote{ Note that their TES bolometers had a special operation mode for calibration only, in which the bolometers were biased at a higher transition point and extended the saturation power and dynamic range \cite{BK2015, BK2022}.} However, this approach requires precise knowledge of the bolometer's nonlinearity to prevent distortion of the measured beam pattern when stitching multiple measurements together.
+Examples include celestial bodies such as planets, the Sun, and the Moon \cite{WMAP2003b, Planck2016, QUIET2013, CLASS2024}.
+The BICEP/\textit{Keck} collaboration employed an artificial microwave source with several selectable intensity levels using built-in attenuators, achieving a dynamic range of \qty{\sim 70}{\decibel} in their on-site side lobe calibration \cite{BK2015, BK2022}. \footnote{ Note that their TES bolometers had a special operation mode for calibration only, in which the bolometers were biased at a higher transition point and extended the saturation power and dynamic range \cite{BK2015, BK2022}.} In this multi-source approach, however, the TES bolometer's nonlinearity can distort the united beam pattern when stitching multiple measurements together.
+This concern is particularly significant in laboratory testing for pre-deployment or pre-launch characterization.
+Since bolometer conditions, such as optical loading or noise level, in the laboratory may differ from those in situ, the bolometers may exhibit greater nonlinearity than expected.

 This study presents an advanced measurement method for high dynamic range beam pattern characterization.
 The concept of the proposed method is illustrated in Fig. \ref{fig:concept}.
 The method employs a power-variable artificial microwave source.
 Feedback control from the detector under test on the telescope is applied to the source, dynamically adjusting the source power during measurement to maintain the received power at a constant level within the detector's linear response range.
 This approach renders the measurement results insensitive to detector nonlinearity.
 It effectively extends the dynamic range of the beam pattern measurement regardless of the detector's intrinsic dynamic range.